Appealing a Sex Crime Conviction in North Carolina

 By filing an appeal, the defendant is asking the appellate court to review a judge or jury’s sex crime conviction.
 Appellants ask the appeals court to review the trial record and overturn the criminal conviction.
 Many defendants who have been convicted of a sex crime assume that when they appeal their conviction, they will need to go through a whole new trial.
 This is not true, however.

 You will not be able to present evidence and witnesses to convince the appellate judges that you are not guilty of a sex crime.
 On the contrary, you will need to show the appellate court judges that the trial judge presiding over your criminal court trial made a mistake.
 You will need to prove that your trial judge made a procedural error that was significant enough to result in your unfair trial.

 For example, you may argue that the judge or jury did not have enough evidence to support the verdict that you were guilty of a sex crime.
 Or, you might argue that the trial court that convicted you of the sex crime did not have the proper jurisdiction or power to hear your case in the first place.Winning an Appeal for a Sex Crime Conviction can be an Uphill Battle

 In some cases, serious errors do happen.
-When the evidence presented at trial was not significant enough to support a guilty verdict, the Court of Appeals may reverse the decision.
-You may be able to receive a new trial for your sex crime charge.
-In the best-case scenario, the Court of Appeals may even dismiss your case.
-Contact the attorneys at Arnold & Smith, PLLC today to schedule a case evaluation.
+When the evidence presented at trial was not significant enough to support a guilty verdict and the trial court commits prejudicial error, the Court of Appeals will reverse the decision.
+You may be able to receive a new trial for the sex crime charge.
+In the best-case scenario, the Court of Appeals may dismiss your case.
+Contact the Charlotte sex crimes appeal lawyers at Arnold & Smith, PLLC, today to schedule a case evaluation.